 When Should Couples Take a Break?

-Many couples decide to take a break because they’re facing some relationship challenges, difficulties, and/or doubts, but they don’t want to break up, or give up on the relationship, or on each other.
-For instance, perhaps you and your partner care about each other deeply, but you just can’t seem to stop fighting and arguing over every single thing.
-Or perhaps you’re slightly unsure about your true feelings for your partner in terms of a real future together, but you’re still hopeful that there could be something long-lasting between the two of you.
-Taking time off allows you the space you need to reevaluate what’s best for you, your partner, and your relationship and gives you the alone time you need to figure out exactly what you want.
+Many couples decide to take a break because they’re facing some relationship challenges, difficulties, and/or doubts, but they don’t want to break up or give up on the relationship just yet.
+In some cases, partners might care about each other deeply, but they just can’t seem to stop fighting over every single thing.
+In other cases, one partner might be unsure about their long-term feelings towards their partner, but they're still hopeful that there could be a future together.
+Taking time off gives bother partners the space they need to reevaluate what’s best for them, their partner, and the relationship as a whole.

 There are many different benefits of taking a break from your relationship, and while it may seem counterintuitive, taking a break can actually be a way to strengthen your connection and bring you and your partner closer together.
 First, it can allow you to get a fresh perspective regarding your relationship as well as enable you to reexamine your own wants, needs, and desires.
 Further, it can help you to better appreciate and understand your partner’s role in your life as well as how their presence affects you and your well-being.
 And with this refreshed point of view, you can return to your relationship post-break and be able to articulate what you’d like going forward and what you both can work on together as a couple.